 - What are my strengths?
 Are you a good communicator?
 Are you an excellent organizer?
 These are traits you can highlight for potential employers if they’re skills you’ll need in the job you’re applying for.

 - What are my weaknesses?
 While you shouldn’t highlight your weaknesses in your resume or cover letter, it’s important that you understand what your weaknesses are.
 The more you know about yourself, the better you can assess whether a position will be a good fit for you before you accept the job.

 Customer service positions often require people skills.
 Some positions may require you to complete sales pitches.

 Therefore, it is worth taking the time to learn more about each type of position that you are considering applying for in order to identify whether or not you would be interested in job duties and whether or not you have the skill set to succeed.

 - Find opportunities through your social network.
 Do you have friends that work at a different company than you do?
 If they’re doing the type of work you’re interested in, ask them if their employers are hiring.
 Your social network is larger than you think, so you should be able to find some leads through this method.

 - Contact the company you want to work for.
 If you want to work for a particular company and don’t see any job postings from them online, contact the company’s human resources (HR) department.
 Your initiative will likely be appreciated, and you may get tips about when the next job opening will be.

 - Read job bulletin boards.
 If you’re near a college campus or a community center, there’s probably a bulletin board where people can post job opportunities.
 These are especially good resources if you’re looking for part-time work or entry-level opportunities.

-Agencies That Help Find Jobs
+Learn About Agencies That Help Find Jobs